 Visit 3 of Nepal's top bird watching locations to see some of the country's 800 species of birds on this 10-day holiday.

-A really varied adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.
+A really varied family adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.

 Read about some of the inspirational experiences you could have in Nepal

 Below you'll find some of our very favourite places to stay in Nepal.
 However you can also see our full directory of properties by clicking the "All Places to Stay" button.

 A showcase of Newari architecture, Dwarikas is Kathmandu's most luxurious heritage hotel.

 Located on a hill above Dulihkel, this mountain resort offers a high quality of accommodation and service.

 Pokhara's original lakeside resort hotel, Fishtail Lodge sits on a peninsular jutting out into the lake with stunning mountain views.

 In the small town of Bandipur, Gaun Ghar offers a simple base to explore traditional Nepalese life.